-It comprises four members of the Board of Directors, two of whom must be independent directors from 2021 onwards, elected in consideration of their financial or accounting experience, and one of them shall be designated in consideration of their knowledge and experience in accounting or auditing, or both.
-They shall be elected for a three-year term, and it shall designate a Chairman, Vice-Chairman, who shall be an independent director, and Secretary shall be the Secretary of the Board of Directors.
+It comprises three members of the Board of Directors, two of whom must be independent directors, elected in consideration of their financial or accounting experience, and one of them shall be designated in consideration of their knowledge and experience in accounting or auditing, or both.
+They shall be elected for a three-year term, and it shall designate a Chairman who shall be an independent director, and Secretary shall be the Secretary of the Board of Directors.